 Last Updated on

-In the early stages of their life, babies are prone to a variety of illnesses and diseases.
+In the early stages of their lives, babies are prone to a variety of illnesses and diseases.
 Most of them are taken care of by ensuring the diet is appropriate.
 Therefore, infants should have enough breastfeeding sessions, and older babies/toddlers should have a balanced diet that consists of healthy, hygienic, home-cooked food.
 But, certain natural aspects cannot always be controlled, such as pests and insects.
-Mosquitoes are the primary suspects of these, finding their way easily into our homes and causing havoc.
-Not only that, they are responsible for causing a bunch of diseases, which can be quite harmful.
+Mosquitoes are the primary suspects of these; they find their way easily into our homes and cause havoc.
+They are also responsible for causing a bunch of diseases, which can be quite harmful.
 In this article, we shall talk about Dengue, a mosquito-borne viral disease, its symptoms, diagnosis, treatment, etc. for babies and toddlers.
 Read on to know more.

 Dengue cases are widely known around the country.
-For infants that are less than a year old, their chances of contracting dengue and reaching severity are quite high.
+Infants Under a year old have more chances of contracting dengue and reaching severity.

 What Is Hemorrhagic Dengue Fever?

 When dengue is not treated well, it begins to manifest itself in the form of a fever which lasts for about a week or so.
 During this period, the body undergoes a lot of conditions such as mild, moderate or high fever, intense bleeding, difficulty in breathing, rashes under the skin, nosebleed, cold, clammy skin, feeling of nausea and incessant vomiting.
 These are together termed as having contracted haemorrhagic dengue fever.

 What Causes Dengue and How Does It Spread?

 One of the specific tendencies of these mosquitoes is their affinity for warm and humid climate, which provides them with the ability to breed easily.
-This is why the onset of monsoons and the multiple puddles of water cause these mosquitoes to breed quickly and result in multiple cases of dengue.
+This is why the onset of monsoons and the innumerable puddles of water lead to breeding of these mosquitoes quickly and risk the spread of dengue.
 Another behaviour to be factored in is their tendency to feed and bite other humans in the daytime.
 Most of the mosquitoes from other variants get active towards the evening and night and begin biting then.

 Dengue is not contagious among human beings since it can infect a person only when a mosquito carrying that virus ends up biting the person.